I am a PhD student at MIT advised by the wonderful Armando Solar-Lezama.

 Teaching Experience

-Spring 2022: TA, Nonlinear Optimization (6.252)
+Spring 2022: TA, Nonlinear Optimization (MIT 6.252)

-Fall 2021: TA, Machine Learning (6.867)
+Fall 2021: TA, Machine Learning (MIT 6.867)

-Spring 2020: TA, Signals, Systems, and Inference (6.011)
+Spring 2020: TA, Signals, Systems, and Inference (MIT 6.011)

 The intention of this research project is to explore alternative methodologies available to people who are struggling with quarantine and isolation, providing them with an opportunity to resuscitate positive thinking and behavior.
 The result of the study proved that direct online social engagement can be an alternative way to resuscitate positive thinking and behavior for everyone under strenuous circumstances, such as during COVID.